GitauHarrison/notes/load_multiple_users.md

     submit = SubmitField('Register')
 ```

 `Flask-wtf` provides several fields and validators that we have used to create the registration form.
 The first is the `StringField` which is used to collect a string of characters.
-The second is the `PasswordField` which is used to collect a string of characters.
-The third is the `EqualTo` validator which is used to compare the value of the password field to the value of the confirm password field. `DataRequired` ensures that the field needs to be field, otherwise clicking the submit button won't work.
-The last field is the `SubmitField` which is used to submit the form.
+Same to the `PasswordField` .
+The `SubmitField` is used to submit the form.
+The `EqualTo` validator is used to compare the value of the password field to the value of the confirm password field. `DataRequired` ensures that the field needs to be field, otherwise clicking the submit button won't work.

 ### Display the Registration Form